You already know you’re an introvert — so why do you keep seeking permission?

-Tension: We perform extroversion in public while quietly craving solitude—then feel guilty about the relief we feel when plans get cancelled.
+• Tension: Many people perform extroversion in public while quietly craving solitude—then feel guilty about the relief when plans get cancelled.

 To learn more about our editorial approach, explore The Direct Message methodology.

 You already know you’re introverted.
-You knew it the moment you felt genuine relief when those Friday night plans fell through.
-You knew it when you sat in your car for ten extra minutes after arriving home, just to have a few more moments of quiet before walking through the door.
-You knew it when you started planning your exit from a party before you’d even arrived.
+You felt it the moment those Friday night plans fell through and the first thing you noticed was relief.
+You felt it sitting in your car for ten extra minutes after arriving home, just to have a little more quiet before walking through the door—and again when you started planning your exit from a party before you’d even arrived.

-So why are we still clicking on articles that promise to reveal whether we’re “more introverted than we realize”?
+So why do people still click on articles that promise to reveal whether they’re “more introverted than they realize”?

-The answer says less about introversion and more about what we’ve been trained to believe about ourselves.
-Somewhere along the way, preferring solitude became something that required an explanation—a psychological justification, ideally backed by research, that would make our need for alone time acceptable to others.
-And to ourselves.
+The answer says less about introversion and more about what people have been trained to believe about themselves.
+Somewhere along the way, preferring solitude became something that required an explanation—a psychological justification, ideally backed by research, that would make the need for alone time acceptable to others, and to oneself.

 There’s a particular tension that runs through the lives of people who recharge in solitude.
 It’s not the introversion itself—it’s the constant low-grade performance of pretending it doesn’t exist.